A Principled Approach to Bayesian Transfer Learning: Simulation Studies

 First, consider the case when $k=0$.
 As expected both the True and Bayesian updating methods perform best across all metrics, followed closely by the source only, FPP and NPP methods and the target only method performing the worst.
 Next, we consider the case when $k=1$ where FPP and NPP now perform best.
 The target only and Bayesian updating methods perform similarly with Bayesian updating having lower MSE but also lower coverage and the source only method already performs noticeably worse.
 When $k=2$, the FPP, NPP and target only methods all have similar posterior performance, with the FPP and NPP having slightly lower MSE and coverage --- especially the NPP method.
 The Bayesian updating and source only methods both perform worse than the target only method, with higher bias, MSE and significantly lower coverage.
 The results for $k=3$ show the target only method slightly outperforming the FPP method, which in turn slightly outperforms the NPP method.
 Further, we see that the Bayesian updating method and source only method both have significantly higher bias, MSE and lower coverage.
+As is evident from Table \ref{tab::Ranvar}, the best transfer method identified by the LOO-CV approach aligns with the ideal metrics that use a generally unknown true parameter value for all values of $k$.
+In contrast, the CLPPD metric erroneously prefers the posterior that uses only the target data for all values of $k$ (even compared to the true posterior).
+This demonstrates how our proposed LOO-CV approach can reveal the optimal Bayesian transfer method without access to the true parameter value. \FloatBarrier